ibm-cloud-docs/discovery-data/recovery.md

 ### Regular expressions enrichments
 {: #backupregexpenrich}

 Back up your regular expressions as a .csv file, and store them locally.
 Note the regular expressions that you specified to create your enrichments so that you can recreate the enrichments from them.
-For more information about regular expressions enrichments, see [Regular expressions enrichments](/docs/discovery-data?topic=discovery-data-create-enrichments#characterpattern-enrichment).
+For more information, see [Regular expressions](/docs/discovery-data?topic=discovery-data-domain#regex).

 ### Machine learning enrichments
 {: #mlenrich}

 Back up your machine learning model .zip or .pear files, and store them locally.
-For more information, see [Machine learning enrichments and Watson Explorer Content Analytics Studio models](/docs/discovery-data?topic=discovery-data-create-enrichments#machinelearning-enrichment).
+For more information, see [Machine learning enrichments and Watson Explorer Content Analytics Studio models](/docs/discovery-data?topic=discovery-data-domain#machinelearning).

 ### Pattern enrichments
 {: #patternenrich}